 In the Tagalog language, color is directly translated as “kulay.”
 Here are some examples of how to use the word appropriately:

 *Note: As you can see from the table above, what makes Tagalog a unique language is the fact that the meaning of words can significantly change just by adding a few extra letters.

-Since English is also the second widely used language in the country, do not be surprised if you hear Filipinos usually use the English versions of various colors during casual conversations.
-In fact, the Philippines does not have a huge number of translations for different colors.
-Instead, we make use of this formula: “Kulay” + the thing commonly associated with that color.
-Here are some examples:
+Since English is also the country’s second most widely used language in the Philippines, do not be surprised if you hear Filipinos usually use the English versions of various colors during casual conversations.
+In fact, the Philippines does not have many translations for different colors in Tagalog.
+Instead, we use this formula: “Kulay” + the thing commonly associated with that color.

 |Purple||Kulay ube||Purple yam (vegetable)|

 |Brown||Kulay tsokolate||Chocolate (tsokolate in Tagalog)|

 |Orange||Kulay dalandan||[||Orange (dalandan in Tagalog)|

 As you have probably learned from our painless list of Tagalog numbers, most Filipino words are heavily infused with Spanish counterparts.
 In fact, even the common names reflect the influence of Spain in the country.
 At present, there are three major ways by which you can name a color: the traditional Tagalog translation, the formal Filipino translation, and the Spanish counterparts.

 The Philippines is the home of over 111 dialects.
 The translations from the first column contain the basic colors in Tagalog that are taught in schools.